Tokyo DisneySea: Fantasy Springs

 The Oriental Land Company announced in June 2018, an eighth "port of call" named Fantasy Springs will be added.
 At an estimated construction cost of ¥320 billion it is the parks most expensive expansion so far.
 Furthermore, with a development area of approximately 1,506,947 square feet (140,000 square meters) it is also the park's largest expansion.
 Fantasy Springs comprises three areas themed to the films of Frozen, Tangled, and Peter Pan.

 The expansion was originally scheduled to open in fiscal year 2023 (April 2023 to March 2024).
 However, in October 2022, the Oriental Land Company announced that "due to the extension of the project's construction period, which was impacted by delay in productions overseas, as well as restrictions placed on logistics and border measures to prevent the spread of COVID-19" the opening date of Fantasy Springs had been pushed back to 6 June 2024.

 There are a total of four new attractions, three restaurants, and a new luxury hotel situated in the park itself.
 The entire area is connected to the existing park through a pathway between the ports of Lost River Delta and Arabian Coast.

 The Frozen area features an attraction where guests can join Elsa and Anna on a journey through Arendelle on a boat ride.
-In the tangled zone, visitors can try the Rapunzel's Lantern Festival, a boat ride through the annual lantern festival where Rapunzel falls in love with Flynn Rider.
+In the Tangled zone, visitors can try the Rapunzel's Lantern Festival, a boat ride through the annual lantern festival where Rapunzel falls in love with Flynn Rider.
 The Peter Pan area offers a new 3D immersive experience and Fairy Tinker Bell's Buggies, a slow ride to help Tinker Bell deliver parcels and packages to various locations in Pixie Hollow.
 The Fantasy Springs Hotel offers two types of accommodations: Grand Chateau and Fantasy Chateau.
-There are six restaurants in the zone - Fantasy Springs Restaurant, La Libellule, Oaken's OK Foods, Small Snack Shop, Lookout Cookout and Snuggly Duckling.
+Guests at the Fantasy Springs Hotel are able to access the park via a dedicated entrance directly into the Fantasy Springs area, which combined with the "Happy Entry" (early park entry) program gives Fantasy Springs hotel guests unique access to this remote area of the park, long before other park guests can get there.
+There are six restaurants in the zone – Fantasy Springs Restaurant (which is jointly accessible either via the hotel or via the park), La Libellule, Oaken's OK Foods, Small Snack Shop, Lookout Cookout and Snuggly Duckling.